Set Up Amazon SES

 ## Mailrith Fields

-In Mailrith, click [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in the left sidebar, click **Create Connection**, choose **Amazon SES** in **Select Email Delivery Service**, and fill these fields in **Connect Email Delivery Service**:
+In Mailrith, click [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in the left sidebar, click **Create Connection**, choose **Amazon SES** in **Select Email Delivery Service**, and fill in these fields in **Connect Email Delivery Service**:

 - **Connection name:** an internal label, such as "Main SES Sender" or "Acme SES - us-east-1".